 H.B.
 1170, the Construction Industry Employee Verification Act, passed by the General Assembly of Pennsylvania in 2019, targets employers in Pennsylvania’s construction industry.
-Starting on the bill’s effective date, construction industry employers must verify all new hires in E-Verify.
+Construction industry employers must verify all new hires in E-Verify.
 The requirement applies to sub-contractors at all tiers as well as to staffing agencies who supply workers to the construction industry.

 The Department of Labor is authorized to investigate complaints, even anonymous complaints, and will have the authority to inspect places of business, copy records, and interview employers and employees.